-Our staff has put together the packages below.
-Please allow up
+Our staff has put together the notes below.

 ||Based on Moore's The Active Practice of Statistics|